 - Partnering with DUL staff on Open Educational Resources (OER) project for The Duke Endowment Libraries (TDEL)

-- Talking to DKU about ongoing and future faculty support needs
+- Supporting new DKU curriculum and courses; ongoing and future faculty support needs

 - Working w/ Ed Gomes (Trinity Technology Services) to better match classrooms to different teaching styles

 - Planning the launch of a Duke-wide Slack community for Teaching and Learning

 - Hiring 4 student Digital Education Interns for Fall 17

 - CIT staff participation in two Bass Connections projects: Broadening Participation in Online STEM Education and OSPRI: Open Source Educational Technology

 - Held Teaching and Learning Days (April 27-28) – workshops and sessions on a range of teaching and learning topics including ePortfolios